bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TypeOfArcExtinction_1iKRDrl9j6IQuyzsIknVc2/Documentation.md

-Type of arc extinction used in EmergencySwitchOff
+Type of arc extinction used in EmergencySwitchOff.